Calculated variables

 Name | The name of your calculated variable and how it will be presented in different views |

-Description | The description of your calculated variable that will be visible in the system as a reference to the calculated variable. |
+Description | The description of your calculated variable will be visible in the system as a reference to the calculated variable. |

 Formula | This is where you define the calculation of your variable. |

 Primary input | The Primary input is the first variable you want to use for your calculation.
-You can choose from the standard variables and also from Forecast variables and configurations if you have Neo Forecast activated for your organisation.
+You can choose from the standard variables and also from Forecast variables and configurations if you have Neo Forecast activated for your organization.
 This will be the input data before the operator. |

 Custom Input | Allows you to add a specific figure to the custom variable equation in place of a second variable.
 Note that no calculation will be performed if the data on the primary input is 0.
-NOTE: these calculations will be performed at the resolution that your input data is set to; 5min, 15min, 30min, 60min. |
+NOTE: these calculations will be performed at the resolution that your input data is set to; 5min, 15min, 30min, and 60min. |

 Operations | The operator decides what should happen with the data you choose to create a calculated variable with.
 You can click the + to add up to four operations in one calculated variable.
 The available operators are: